 Are we entering into a new Dark Age in the West or have we been there for some time?

 I thought it would be appropriate to discuss this topic to begin the new year – a time that makes us think about time – an in attempt to gain an historical perspective on the current times in which we live.
+For example, we talk about climate change today, but the people of the 6th century A.D. lived through actual climate change with devastating results.
+I would guess that most people have never heard of this interesting story that you will read about below.

 In other words, to help answer the above question, we need historical perspective.
 Unfortunately, this is lacking in the West, no small thanks to the public school system.
 The public school system has been a raging success at removing all semblance of true history and replacing it with “social studies.”
 Because of our ahistorical perspective, people are open to all manner of suggestion by the powers that be.
 Just look at how they put the majority of the population in a state of fear and terror in regard to everything from climate change to illness.